MuathHamidi/muath.hamidi/apps.md

 - **[Audio Cutter](./apps/audio_cutter.html)**: This tool allows users to precisely trim an uploaded audio file using an interactive waveform editor and export the selected segment as a WAV or MP3 file.
 - **[PDF Page Extractor](./apps/pdf_page_extractor.html)**: This tool allows users to select a PDF, specify a page range, convert those pages to high-quality PNG or JPEG images, and download them individually or as a ZIP file.
+- **[Image & Text Creator](./apps/image_creator.html)**: This tool allows users to customize an image's size, background, text content, and meta-information, and then generate and manage the resulting image in a gallery.